rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 Some of this month's updates:

-- finished support for driving on the left side of the road
+- finished support for driving on the left side of the road;
-- isometric buildings and support for textures by [Michael][mkirk]
+- isometric buildings and support for textures by [Michael][mkirk];
-- a flurry of major UI updates, thanks to the return of the project's UX designer
+- a flurry of major UI updates, thanks to the return of the project's UX designer;
-- an option to disable parking simulation, to workaround missing data
+- an option to disable parking simulation, to workaround missing data.
-- alleyways imported from OSM
+- alleyways imported from OSM;
-- more realistic traffic signal timing constraints, thanks to [Sam][NoSuchThingAsRandom], a new contributor
+- more realistic traffic signal timing constraints, thanks to [Sam][NoSuchThingAsRandom], a new contributor.

 [abstreet]: https://abstreet.org
 [mkirk]: https://github.com/michaelkirk